stvladnj/stvladnj.github.io/_sections/02-about.md

   This year we had our traditional
   Bliny celebration on Sunday, Feb.
 4 following Divine Liturgy.
 Join us next year!
 * St. Vladimir's Day - the last Sunday of July.
-  This year we will be celebrating our church's feast day on Sunday, July 29.
+  This year we celebrated our church's feast day on Sunday, July 29.
+Please, come next year!
   Festival at our church includes Praying,
   Blessing of Water,
   Cultural Music, Russian Food, Market and Book Store.
-  <b>This year Cossacks from Philly will set up a special "Cossack's Outpost", featuring
+  <b>This year Cossacks from Philly set up a special "Cossack's Outpost", featuring
   the display of traditional cossack's armory, archery contests, a real warhorse, and more!</b>
 </div>
 </div>